ssmirr/appdev-chapters/string.md

 ### chomp

 The `chomp` method is mostly used to remove the `"\n"` (newline) character from the end of a string, if it is present.
 This seemingly strange task is very common due to the way that getting user input works; usually someone has to type something at a prompt and then they press <kbd>return</kbd> to submit it, and that adds a newline to the end of the string that they typed.
-Typically, we want to `chomp` that off of their input before we do anyything with it.
+Typically, we want to `chomp` that off of their input before we do anything with it.

 `chomp` can also remove other specified character(s) from the end of the string, if they are provided as an argument.